jbkimble/code_tools/benchmark_framework/README.md

 ### A simple plug and play framework for testing speed and 'Big O' times of different bits of ruby code

+# Testing Speed of Different Snippets That Perform The Same Function
 Below is what the output in the terminal will look like

 ```